junxit/us-congress-bills-112/metadata.md

 - 2011-06-27 — Senate amendment agreed to: Amendment SA 519 agreed to in Senate by Unanimous Consent.
 - 2011-06-27 — Senate amendment proposed (on the floor): Amendment SA 519 proposed by Senator Reid for Senator DeMint.(consideration: CR S4132; text: CR S4132)
 - 2011-06-27 — Senate amendment submitted
+- 2011-06-28 — Message on Senate action sent to the House.
+- 2011-06-28 — Received in the House.
+- 2011-06-28 — Referred to the House Committee on Foreign Affairs.